 The Extended Mobile Ad-hoc Network Emulator (EMANE) real-time network emulation framework provides real time network emulation of complex communication devices and custom radio waveforms.

 The EMANE network emulation modules (NEM) protocol stack supports customization through the development of custom “shim” layers that exist as part of the executing NEM software stack.
 A custom shim layer is inserted between component layers in an NEM layer stack without requiring those components to have knowledge of its presence.
-Custom MAC Layer and PHY Layer shims were required to support DSA integration into the baseline WNW EMANE network emulation stack.
+Custom MAC Layer and PHY Layer shims were required to support integration of value added functionality into the baseline EMANE network emulation stack in a benign manner.
+The MAC Layer shim was responsible for eavesdropping on the control messaging passing through the network emulation stack, and whose content is serialized using Google Protobuf technology, decoding, and then forwarding content on to a detector application.

 Frequency agile communications systems need to be tested with interfering sources, or jammers.
 This development effort required the development of a custom jammer "shim" which provides jamming interference into the EMANE simulation to evaluate the system response.
 The jammer shim is configured to support multiple operating modes such a fixed frequency, sweep frequency, and hop frequency sets with controllable signal levels, noise levels, bandwidths, frequencies, and sweep or hop rates.